Fair Taxes – Fair Future: Rethinking Kelowna’s Religiously Owned Property Tax Exemptions

 A new application and scrutiny will ensure taxpayer funds support organizations that contribute equitably to Kelowna’s community.

-If you are interested in helping out in any way – email us: infopte at askuskelowna.ca
+If you are interested in helping out in any way, or if you have information on a particular Kelowna religious organization. – email us: infopte @ askuskelowna.ca

 Subject Line: Modernize City of Kelowna’s Permissive Tax Exemptions Policy for Religiously Owned Properties